 Colonial homes and landmark buildings nestled between modern-day establishments make Ridgefield’s famous mile-long Main Street a one-of-a kind destination.
-If you’re visiting during the holidays, take in the dazzling lights and infectious cheer of carolers, horse-drawn carriages and a visit from Santa Claus during the annual Holiday Stroll.
+The central retail area is highly walkable, with a great combination of shops and restaurants.
 Click here for places to stay in Ridgefield.

 Watch the world pass by on Chester’s quintessential Main Street, a winding lane with an assortment of shops and restaurants housed in historic buildings.
 Ride the Chester-Hadlyme Ferry, one of the oldest operating ferries in the nation, to Gillette Castle, or purchase a handmade craft from the Connecticut River Artisans Cooperative.
 Click here for places to stay in Chester.

 Essex reflects an 18th-century maritime community.
-Stop by the Connectdicu8t River Museum, and take a sunset cruise on the Mary E Schooner for a panoramic view of the Connecticut River.
+Stop by the Connecticut River Museum, and take a sunset cruise for a panoramic view of the Connecticut River.
 The Griswold Inn, built in 1776, supports a bustling taproom and wine bar.
 Click here for places to stay in Essex.

 Named “Most Romantic Main Street” by the National Trust for Historic Preservation, Middletown’s main lane has all the charm needed for a weekend getaway.
 Savor international cuisine at award-wining restaurants, browse local shops, walk along the riverfront or attend a performance at Wesleyan University.
 Click here for places to stay in Middletown.

 Settled in 1684 on the banks of the mystic River, the village of Mystic has retained its charm and history.
-Once a booming 19th-century shipbuilding center, its connection to the sea I ongoing and the sailing schooners still pass beneath the Bascule Drawbridge.
-The quaint town center boasts one-of-a-kind boutiques, art galleries, bookstores, sidewalk cafes and restaurants-most notably Mystic Pizza, of film-screen fame.
+Once a booming 19th-century shipbuilding center, its connection to the sea remains strong and the sailing schooners still pass beneath the Bascule Drawbridge.
+The quaint town center boasts one-of-a-kind boutiques, art galleries, bookstores, sidewalk cafes and restaurants - most notably Mystic Pizza, of film-screen fame.
 Click here for places to stay in Mystic.